iterorganization/IMAS-ParaView/docs/source/beam_reader.rst

 Supported IDSs
 --------------

-Currently, the following IDS is supported in the 1D Profiles Reader.
+Currently, the following IDS is supported in the Beam Reader.

 - ``ec_launchers``